tr3010/GCLD_Samsung/CodeBook.md

 ### Introduction

-This file describes the data, the variables, and the work that has been performed to clean up the data.
+This file describes the data and variables of this study.

 ### Data Set Description